ogmarveler/NetSCAD/NetScad.Test/README.markdown

 ## Libraries
 NetSCAD includes the following libraries:
-- **NetSCAD.Core**: Core functionalities and base classes for 3D modeling.
+- **NetSCAD.Core**: Core functionalities and base classes for 3D axis modeling.
 - **NetSCAD.Axis**: Automation of custom Imperial and Metric axes in OpenSCAD.
 - **NetSCAD.Test**: Simple console app with top-line statements to run axis generation